 Credential

-Hold a recognised appraisal designation from a professional organisation — such as AAA Certified Member (Appraisers Association of America) — based on demonstrated competency.
+Hold a recognised appraisal designation from a professional organisation, such as being a Certified Member of the AAA (Appraisers Association of America), based on demonstrated competency.

 Independence